Gilbertobal/OldBot/README.md

 # OldBot for Tibia 11 and below - Do not use on Real Tibia, BattlEye is banning OldBot.
+# Project status:
-# Status: development currently stopped due to no motivation to go on :(
+Development currently stopped due to no motivation to go on :(
 # Want a tool to automate some specific tasks?
 I can make it for you!

 # Other tools: